SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 # Objective

 As a Business Analyst you want to discover the data, gain insight into the data, and enhance and enrich the data through self-service data preparation.
-In this exercise, we will use self-service data prepartion to correct the country, run the country US rule after using data preparation and review the results, and we will view the data lineage.
+In this exercise, we will use self-service data prepartion to correct the country, run the country US rule after using data preparation, and review the results, and we will view the data lineage.

 ## Self-Service Data Preparation